Travis Scott Donates Significant Amount To Planned Parenthood To Protest Alabama’s Abortion Law

 It has been reported by Music News that Travis Scott will donate the money he made from his merchandise at the Hangout Music Festival in Alabama on Saturday to Planned Parenthood as a protest against the state’s recent anti-abortion law.

-The festival took place in Gulf Shores where he revealed to his audience that he would be donating money to the Planned Parenthood which is a nonprofit organization that supplies reproductive health care in the U.S. as well as globally.
+The festival took place in Gulf Shores where he revealed to his audience that he would be donating money to Planned Parenthood, which is a nonprofit organization that supplies reproductive health care in the U.S. as well as globally.

 “We feel for those out in Alabama.
 I love y’all and I just want everyone to know that love is the strongest thing we can have,” the “Sweet Sweet” rapper said.